open-tale/open-tale.github.io/_docs/05-skills.md

 * A character with an Exposed mark has 1 less point of Defense.

 * The Exposed mark wears off in the beginning of the target's next turn.

+#### Crippling Poison

+* The maximum range is equal to 1m.

+* If the SP is higher than the target's Toughness, the target gets marked with a Crippled mark of level SP.

+* A character with a Crippled mark will have the Inferiority modifier applied to its next rolls for Motion.

+* The Crippled mark wears off in the end of the combat.

+#### Wound Poison

+* The maximum range is equal to 1m.

+* If the SP is higher than the target's Toughness, the target gets marked with a Wounded mark of level SP.

+* A character with a Wounded mark has all healing effects cut by half.
+If the amout that would be healed is odd, add 1 to it before dividing by 2.

+* The Wounded mark wears off in the end of the combat.

+#### Intoxicating Poison

+* The maximum range is equal to 5 + Dexterity, in meters.

+* If the SP is higher than the target's Toughness, the target gets marked with a Intoxicated mark of level SP.

+* A character with an Intoxicated mark will receive 1 damage in the beginning of each of its turns.

+* The Intoxicated mark wears off in the end of the combat.

 #### Heavy Shot